 1694: The South Carolina legislature passes an act appropriating money for the construction of a brick wall along Charles Town’s eastern edge (the eastern side of the present East Bay Street) “to prevent the sea’s further encroachment.”

 1696: In March the South Carolina legislature passes a second act appropriating money for the construction of a brick wall along Charles Town’s eastern edge, stating that little work had been done on this project since 1694.
 This brick wall becomes known as the “wharf wall,” or the “curtain line upon the Bay.”
 Later in the year the legislature also considers plans for building a brick “fort” at the east end of Broad Street.
 After some deliberation and ground testing at that site, however, they decide to locate the fort a small distance further south.
 In December the legislature ratifies an act to appropriate money for the construction of a “fortress Battery or ffortification . . . at ye Point of Sand to ye Northward of ye Creek commonly called Collins his Creek.”
 This structure, located slightly north of the eastern end of modern Water Street, was named Granville’s Bastion in honor of John Granville, First Earl of Bath, who in 1697 became the fifth Palatine of the province of South Carolina.

-1698: A few weeks after an earthquake rocks the Carolina colony, a fire burns approximately one-third of the buildings in Charles Town.
+1698: A few weeks after a strong earthquake rocks the Carolina colony, a fire burns approximately one-third of the buildings in Charles Town.

 1700: A severe hurricane hits Charles Town and causes extensive damage to its waterfront fortifications.